DjangoCRM/info/docs/features/tasks-app-features.md

 ---

-## Enhance Your Workflow with Django CRM Memos
+## **Enhance Your Workflow with Django CRM Memos**

+A **Memo** in CRM is not just a note that users write to themselves, it is also an office memo and a service note.
-The **Memo** feature in Django CRM is designed to simplify communication and task delegation between various organizational units like marketing, customer service, and operations.
+The Memo feature in CRM is designed to simplify communication and task delegation between various organizational units like marketing, customer service, and operations.
 Memo are versatile tool for documenting and sharing information, making decisions, or assigning responsibilities.
 Whether you're sending important updates to management or team members, memos ensure all communications are managed effectively - create and share **office memos** for critical information or instructions.
 Convert memos into actionable tasks or projects, providing an easy way to track actionable items from organizational communications.

 <figure markdown="span">